GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

 that allows strings or numbers to appear in the same place?
 As described so far, we can't handle this using biased or unbiased choice.

-Enter *sum types*.
+Enter *sum types*, called "unions" in DaeDaLus.

-In many programming languages, sum types are how we can describe a set of alternatives.
-They are a 'dual' to record types, which are also known as *product* types.
-Typically, the *variants* of a sum type are labeled with a *tag*, which may or may not carry some additional data of some other type.
+In many programming languages, *sum types* are how we can describe a set of alternatives.
+Typically, the *variants* of a sum type are labeled with a *tag* which may or may not carry some additional data of some other type.
+In DaeDaLus, such a sum type is called a *union* and the tags given to its alternatives are called *constructors*.

-As a simple example, we can think of the type ``bool`` as a sum type with two variants, both of which are simply tags: ``true`` and ``false``.
+As a simple example, the type ``bool`` is a union with two constructors:
+``true`` and ``false``.

-DaeDaLus allows us to return a tagged sum type using variations of the layout-based syntax described in the note above, similar to how we can build structures using parser sequencing.
-Note that we can't use the infix operators ``<|`` or ``|`` to accomplish this same goal; we *must* use ``First`` and ``Choose``.
+DaeDaLus allows us to implicitly declare and return a union semantic value using variations of the layout-based syntax described in the note above, similar to how we can build structures using parser sequencing.

-As usual, this concept is best demonstrated by an example:
+To do this, we use ``First`` and ``Choose``.
+For example:

 .. code-block:: DaeDaLus